logo

 Manual JSON Editor

-• Line Numbers: Track your position in large schemas
+• Line numbers — track your position in large schemas

-Dynamic Variables
+Dynamic variables

 `{{post_title}}`Current post/page title

-`{{post_url}}`Current post/page URL
+`{{post_url}}`Full post/page URL

-`{{post_date}}`Publication date
+`{{post_date}}`Publication date (ISO 8601)

 `{{post_modified}}`Last modification date